chpoit/utsushis-charm/README.md

 # TODOS:
-- Figure out what kind of demonic ritual I have to do to encode charms in the same way as the website.
+- ~~Figure out what kind of demonic ritual I have to do to encode charms in the same way as the website.~~ Kinda that, but now actually port it.
-  - The JS solution works, but it's a pain in the ass for people that don't know how the debugger works.
+  - Js2Py has different behavior "somewhere"
   - I really don't want to reverse engineer what appers to be a minified react app.
+  - Current solution adds NodeJS as a dep, but it saves a lot of "advanced" manipulation

 - Throw out FFMPEG if OpenCV can do the masking/cropping faster, it would allow for one fewer dependency
 - Throw out Google Tesseract/Try newer version
   - Version 3 has trouble with quite a few words (Slugger, Recovery, Earplugs, Counterstrike, Maestro, etc)